Universal Properties of Activation Sparsity in Modern Large Language Models

+Research on activation sparsity typically targets specific types of activations and focus on improving model efficiency.
+Prior studies have already demonstrated computational benefits of activation sparsity for dense FFN computation: with a sufficiently optimized kernel that can exploit sparsity in the linear computations, both FLOPs and execution latency of the linear modules scale approximately linearly with activation sparsity~(e.g., see Figure 3 in \citet{liu2025teal} and Figure 5 in \citet{szatkowski2024exploiting}).
+Since these computational gains are already well-established, our work instead focuses on developing a broader understanding of activation sparsity across modules and model architectures.

-\paragraph{Determining Activations to Sparsify in Non-ReLU LLMs.}
+\section{Determining Activations to Sparsify in Non-ReLU LLMs}

 Modern LLM architectures lack components that explicitly produce zero activations, which makes it difficult to study activation sparsity directly.
 However, prior work~\citep{chua2024scap,liu2025teal,liu2025rosa} has shown that some activation vectors $v \in \mathbb{R}^{n}$ in such models can be \emph{sparsified} to a certain degree without incurring a significant performance loss.
-To study the general impact of sparsification on FFN layers, we propose to use a simple $\operatorname{top-p}$ sparsification rule, where we obtain a sparsity mask $m_p$ from the largest-magnitude entries in $v$ whose absolute values sum to at least a fraction $p$ of the vector’s total L1 norm:
+To study the general impact of sparsification on FFN layers, we propose to use a simple \topp{} sparsification rule, where we obtain a sparsity mask $m_p$ from the largest-magnitude entries in $v$ whose absolute values sum to at least a fraction $p$ of the vector’s total L1 norm: